Mohasin1427/200244520054/What is Cloud Computing/README.md

 It is simply computing the several resources of typical systems like CPU,Processor,RAM,database,softwares,Network Connectivities etc. over the "cloud"(Internet).

-##Vendors of cloud computing:
+## -Vendors of cloud computing:

-# -Vendors are nothing but those who provide these computing features over the cloud.
+Vendors are nothing but those who provide these computing features over the cloud.
  -for example
    -> Amazon- AWS (Amazon Web Service)
    -> Microsoft- Azure